Vietnam.vn - Nền tảng quảng bá Việt Nam

 The sponge material is synthesized from a combination of cuttlefish bone extract and cotton cellulose, with the ability to effectively handle common microplastics smaller than 5 mm in size, which often come from sources such as food packaging, textiles and industrial products.
 The main component of the sponge is cotton cellulose, a natural substance from cotton fibers.

 To evaluate its effectiveness, the team tested the material on water samples from four main sources: lake water, pond water, irrigation water, and seawater.
-The results showed that the sponge’s ability to absorb microplastics was not affected by other factors such as inorganic particles, heavy metals, organic pollutants, or microorganisms, demonstrating the material’s superior stability under real-world conditions.
+The results showed that the sponge’s ability to absorb microplastics was not affected by other factors such as inorganic particles, heavy metals, organic pollutants, or microorganisms, demonstrating the material’s outstanding stability under real-world conditions.

 The sponge was shown to remove 99.8% of microplastics in the first cycle.
 Even after five cycles of use, the efficiency remained above 95%, demonstrating the material's high reusability.